 Networking is more than a substantial connection list on LinkedIn or just passing out business cards at a conference or convention.
-It is making honest connections with others in the same industry and knowing where to turn to learn more and get other’s perspectives on industry trends.
+It is making honest connections with others in the same industry and knowing where to turn to learn more and get others’ perspectives on industry trends.
 You can find leads for hiring and growing your team or find the best fit for you if the time comes to change jobs.

 Choose the right venues.

 Not all groups and conferences are created equal.
 Finding the “right” place for you will take some research and some trial and error.
 Start with your local chamber of commerce, especially if you do most of your business locally.
 They are an excellent choice to get to know local business owners.
 Sometimes the best networking is right in your backyard!
-Next, research conferences and trade shows.
+Next are research conferences and trade shows.
 They are an excellent place to network.
 It may have a higher cost related to going, but if you find the right contact, it will pay off in the long run.
 Be sure and do your homework to see their cost, attendance numbers, and what classes they offer.
 You can even ask around with those you know in your industry which trade shows they have attended.
 Lastly, do some volunteer work at a community center.
 When we are serving others, doors always seem to miraculously open.
-These are not the only place to network, obviously, so be creative!
+Obviously, these are not the only place to network, so be creative!
 There are countless places to meet others and expand your circle of influence.

 The Boy Scouts’ motto applies to all aspects of life.
 In the world of networking, there is a myriad of ways to “BE PREPARED.”

 Bring business cards – Bring lots of them.
 Business cards are still the most common and best way to give others your contact information.
-Make sure the information is up to date, and your message is clear, so next week, when your new contacts are looking back through, they remember you and your business.
+Make sure the information is up to date and your message is clear, so next week, when your new contacts are looking back through, they remember you and your business.
 The minimal cost associated with ordering them will be far outweighed by the relationships that start with a simple card.
 Take it a step further and be prepared for when a new contact gives you their business card.
 Some apps can take a picture of a business card and turn it into a contact on your phone.
 Super cool, right?

 Dress appropriately and professionally – This should go without saying but wearing shorts and a tee-shirt to a business-casual event will get you remembered for all the wrong reasons.
 You don’t need to max out your credit card with expensive clothes, but it is essential to look appropriate and dress the part.
-Iron your shirt, clean your shoes, and make your mom proud with how you present yourself.
+Iron your shirt, clean your shoes, and make your mom proud of how you present yourself.
 And a quick side note for hygiene.
 No one (and I mean no one) wants to talk to the guy with terrible breath and body odor.
 Be self-aware and wear deodorant.

 Talk, Listen, and Mingle.